Braxxian/The-Auld-Pub/README.md

 Thanks to:

-Livetrad.com for alllowing youtube to embed a clip of 'Dervish' playing live, which was used in the music section
+Livetrad.com for allowing youtube to share an embed of a clip of 'Dervish' playing live, which was used in the music section

 My code institute mentor, Oluwafemi Medale, for his support and suggestions.

 Julia Wagner for posting her readme on Slack, which as a first time writer of a readme, proved most helpful as a template for mine.

-Thanks also to fellow students Oleksy Lazarenko & Hennadii for there encouragement & support
+Thanks also to fellow students Oleksy Lazarenko & Hennadii for their encouragement & support

 Also credit goes to [De Barra's Folk Pub](https://debarra.ie/) for inspiring the presentation of my music listings